 As you can see in the photo, I love muffins for toddlers.
 You can purchase muffins that use organic and better-for-you ingredients.
 Alternatively, you can make them at home, which is what I do.
 You can safe a lot of money making free-from muffins at home, but you can also create a huge range of flavours for everyone in your household to enjoy.

-The muffin recipes I create for RAISE, our membership site, are all gluten free, dairy free, egg free, top 9 allergy free, and vegan.
+The muffin recipes I create for RAISE, a membership site, are all gluten free, dairy free, egg free, top 9 allergy free, and vegan.
 They’re usually refined sugar free as well.
 If you’re not up for joining a membership site, check out my 25 Gluten Free, Allergy Friendly Muffin eBook.
 Get all the muffin recipes in one go.
 Plus, they’re freezer friendly as well!
 You can rotate through your stock and be a seriously happy camper.

-Fruit Sauces – I love making applesauce and other fruit sauces at home.
+I love making applesauce and other fruit sauces at home.
 I usually combine fruit with apple when making said sauce.
 Some of my fave combos:

 - Apple + Pear